Clear the Shelters: Mr. Bean Turner

 CHARLESTON, S.C.
-(WCBD) – As we work to Clear the Shelters, we are looking back to those who were adopted out into their fur-ever homes.
+(WCBD) – As we work to Clear the Shelters this week, we are looking back to those who were adopted into their fur-ever homes.

 For Mr. Bean Turner, his story began at a puppy mill in Laurens County, South Carolina.
-In January of 2020—that puppy mill was busted and Bean was one of 50 chihuahuas that was brought back to Charleston County.
+In January of 2020—that puppy mill was busted and Bean was one of 50 chihuahuas that were brought back to Charleston County through the Charleston Animal Society.

 His eventual fur-ever mom, Ellie Turner, saw his story on News 2—and that’s when she began to dream for Bean.